 We were unable to address socio-economic values in this report due to limited resources and data availability.
-Economic impact indicators such as total investment, regional employment and income, and fiscal benefits, provide a good foundation for monitoring the effects of industry investment over time.
-The DRPC recommended that the Parties continue to work to inform economic and socio-economic indicators by linking values, like housing and wellness, to cumulative effects.
+Economic impact indicators such as total Exploring the Cumulative Effects of Future Land Use in the Dawson Planning Region investment, regional employment and income, and fiscal benefits, provide a good foundation for monitoring the effects of industry investment over time.
+The DRPC recommended that the Parties continue to work to inform economic and socioeconomic indicators by linking values to cumulative effects and expand into socioeconomic cumulative effects indicators such as housing and wellness.